 Independent Thoughts on Criminal Justice: Introduction

+Fix the laws, fix the system, and the result will be less tension between police and communities, more focus on violent crimes, and less overall danger to our police.
 Our criminal justice system has been in need of repair for decades, and only recently has this issue been given the national attention it sorely deserves.
 In the following sections, I plan to discuss why criminal justice reform is now a trending issue, and what types of concessions and solutions are necessary to improve our criminal justice system.